LibraryCarpentry/lc-python-intro/episodes/04-lists.md

 ## View a slice of a list with index values.

-We can also use the same syntax to view a part of a list by its index values.
+We can use the same syntax to view a part of a list by referencing its index values.

 ```python
 print('The first three zip codes:', zip_codes[0:3])